 If spa day and joyful design had a baby, this project would be it… but before I dive into this bedroom and bathroom renovation in Piedmont, let me officially welcome you to 2021.
 We made it, dear friends!
 Small miracles.

 Let me officially welcome you to 2021.
 It's already been weird (and shocking), but we still have more than 11.5 months to go.
 If 2020 taught me anything, it's how quickly things can change — and I'm hopeful that we'll see some big, POSITIVE changes this year.
-Or damn it, make them ourselves!
-Who's with me??
+Or make them ourselves!
+Who's with me?

 If you, too, are longing for a fresh start that doesn’t just begin at your home bar, maybe this is your sign.
 I’ve found that nothing makes a person feel more energized and transformed (at home and beyond the front door) than with a fresh, joyful space.
 The project that I’m about to share with you is a perfect example.